jessicastow/currency_converter/README.md

 ### My solution, explained

+My code made use of the following variables and arguments:

 - `from_currency`: Currency we are wanting to convert from (input).
 The user will be asked to enter their currency.
 - `to_currency`: Currency we are wanting to convert to (output).
 The user will be asked to enter their currency.
 - `amount`: The amount the user would like to convert